bluelightning32/vs-lambda/getting-started.md

 The mod adds terms items (currently all blue colored in the shape of a spinning top) which represent functions or arguments to functions.
 The application jig combines two terms together to make a new term.
 The first term must be a function (called the applicand).
-The player shift right clicks it into place.
+The player right clicks it into place.
 The second term (called the argument) must have a type that matches what the function accepts.
-It is also shift right clicked into place.
+It is also right clicked into place.
 If the argument has the correct type, then it will stay poking out the top of the jig.
 If it has the wrong type, then it will quickly fall out of the jig.
-Both terms can be removed with right click.
+Both terms can be removed by right clicking with an empty hand.

 Early game, you will find functions like these:
 * `fst` - Takes an argument in the form (A, B) then returns the first element (the A)